-The execution time per iteration is also shown in Table III.
 The listed time is the average running time of 28 executable pairs for each program and the path splitting experiment.
 The execution time per iteration is within two minutes for test cases.
 Note that, the average total time for each iteration is not the sum of the other running times in this line, because path equivalence checker is only needed when there is a path deviation.
 The total execution time of 100 iterations is within three hours, which is reasonable for offline detectors.